 How To Become A Pastor

-Do you have a calling for the religious life?
-Do you see yourself preaching and guiding members of your church towards the right spiritual path?
-Then a career as a pastor could be right in your future.
-As a pastor, you are an ordained leader of a Protestant Christian organization.
+A pastor is an ordained leader of a Protestant Christian organization.
 You will be performing religious ceremonies like weddings and baptisms and leading worship services.
 You will be studying and citing the Bible and giving guidance and comfort to your flock based on the teachings of Christ.

 Being a pastor is unlike any other career.
 It is a vocation that requires you to really believe in the teachings of the denomination you want to lead.
 In addition, you will have to be a good and engaging speaker since you will be leading praise and worship services.
 You also need to be prepared to lead a life of simplicity which is a requirement of many religious organizations.